 No problems were registered at the November 6th book launching in the premises of the Federal University of São Paulo.
 But the next day, meanwhile the Colloquium evolved, protesters and supporters assembled in the street.
 Jointly, the two demontrations — against and pro Butler — gathered around 200 people.
 The anti-Butler burned an effigy portrayin the philosopher as a witch, a gesture evoking the Portuguese colonial and inquisitorial practice of auto- da fé (act of faith) in which witches, Jews, heretics, protestants and “sodomites” were publicly executed in bonfires.
 The aggressions did not stop there, however, as few days later right wing group — screaming against pedophiles — assaulted Judith Butler and Wendy Brown in the São Paulo airport when they were boarding their flight to Rio.

 By targeting Butler, these attacks aimed at feminism, queer theory, LGBT rights and the left wing more broadly speaking.
-Its virulence and scale, however, contrast with the very small protest organized against the philosopher when she visited the country in 2015 and constituted a string symptom that these forces have become much more aggressive and daring in the last two years or so.
-However, as insightfully observed by an article — based on the observation of the events and survey of participants, which was published at the portal NEXO, the scope and viciousness of the assault cannot be fully understood without reference to the 2018 Brazilian presidential elections in which left and right will be potentially, for the first time, sharply opposed in the figures ex- president Lula and the extreme right wing candidate Jair Bolsonaro.
+Its virulence and scale contrasted with the very small protest organized against the philosopher when she visited the country in 2015, bluntly illustrating how the agressivity of these forces has escalated in the course of the last two years.
+As insightfully observed by an article published by the portal NEXO, this vicious assault against Butler must also be placed against the backdrop of the 2018 Brazilian presidential elections, to be more fully aprehended.
+In November, 2017, this electoral disputed was predicted by opinion polls to sharply oppose the figures ex- president Lula and the extreme right wing candidate Jair Bolsonaro.